austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 <img style="float: left;height:500px;" src="/images/killchain_lockheed_martin.png">

 Identifying network beaconing can be critical to preventing an adversary from taking action on objective.
-In the Lockheed Martin Killchain, Beaconing would be in the step prior to an Advanced Persistent Threat (APT) gaining access.
+In the Lockheed Martin Killchain, Beaconing would occur prior to an adversary or Advanced Persistent Threat (APT) gaining access.

 However, it can be difficult to detect this activity.
 Beaconing can occur at any time and the frequency can vary.
 Additionally, network communication does not have perfect intervals or the malware may try to add "jitter" to prevent showing up for someone looking at hard intervals (Example: Every 30 seconds).

 There are legitimate uses for periodic communication such as time synchronization and software updates.

-<a href="https://github.com/austin-taylor/flare">Flare</a> is a network analytic framework intended to make identifying malicious behavior, such as beaconing in networks, as simple as possible.
+<a href="https://github.com/austin-taylor/flare">Flare</a> is a free open-source cyber analytic framework intended to make identifying malicious behavior, such as C2 beaconing in networks, as simple as possible.

 This post will use Flare to identify beaconing inside of a network.

 Getting Started
 ---

-Before we start... you will need to have the following available.
+Before we start, you will need to have the following available.

 | Name | Description |
 | ------------- |:-------------:|